Birds in Kruger National Park – Winged Wonders

 European roller in flight

-Distinguishing the different types is accomplished by observing the bill colour.
-The birds forage on the ground for insects with the yellow hornbill, adding fruits and seeds to its diet.
-The yellow hornbill has a much larger beak than the red.
+Both varieties forage on the ground for insects; with the yellow hornbill adding fruits and seeds to its diet.

 a red and yellow hornbill interact in a tree